DragonBuilder/chess/README.md

 The CLI currently only supports a `put` command that simulates and prints out the possible moves of a chess piece when put on a board.
 It takes 2 arguments :-
    1. Name of the chess piece
    2. The position on the board
+   3.
+NOTE :- Only supports the pieces Pawn, King and Queen.

 ### Example usages :=